 Engage and help your industry!
 Attending tradeshows and getting involved with your relevant associations is critical.
 (Disclaimer: I'm active member of the Digital Screenmedia Association and believe all of you reading this article also should be members.
 Really.)
 I'm a strong believer that engagement is a smart investment and the professional and personal rewards are tremendous.

 Broaden your education.
 Read more.
 The book I mentioned previously is a great place to start.
 But don't forget to revisit the classics from Paco Underhill, Tom Peters and Dale Carnegie.
 Read more fiction!
 You can learn a lot from Jason Bourne and Dr. Seuss.
 Attend online classes.
 Many of them are free and taught by world-renowned professors

 Just as the lines separating mobile, kiosks and digital signage have blurred and overlapped, our organizations must modify to meet the demands of the new customer.
 Changing belief systems as to how sales and marketing will work in the future is not easy.
 It takes patience, education and persistence to form a cohesive team.
 If you wish to stay relevant and profitable, you'll start that change today.

 As Vice President of Business Development at Reevex, Bill is responsible for their sales and marketing strategy.
 Reevex is a software development company and a leader in the design of self-service kiosk and mobile applications.
 Prior to Reevex, Bill held leadership positions with Diebold, Source Technologies and Net Propulsion.
-Currently, he is Treasurer of the Digital Screenmedia Association.
+Currently, he is President of the Digital Screenmedia Association.